awslabs/app-development-for-backstage-io-on-aws/website/docs/intro.md

 # Intro

+### ⚠️ PROJECT DEPRECATED ⚠️

+**This project is no longer actively maintained as of December 2025.**

+**🚨 SECURITY NOTICE**: Please upgrade to v0.4.2 immediately to address critical security vulnerabilities.

+The documentation below is preserved for reference purposes only.
+Do not use this project for new implementations.

+---

-## What is Harmonix on AWS?
+## What was Harmonix on AWS?
-Harmonix on AWS (Previously known as OPA on AWS) brings the AWS cloud closer to your developers.
-The platform allows enterprise customers to build environments and applications on AWS without requiring application developers to upskill on cloud expertise.
-Harmonix on AWS is a reference implementation for an enterprise-grade, fully integrated internal developer platform.
-It improves the workflow for application developers, with a secure and scalable experience for non-cloud developers.
+Harmonix on AWS (Previously known as OPA on AWS) was a reference implementation that brought the AWS cloud closer to developers.
+The platform allowed enterprise customers to build environments and applications on AWS without requiring application developers to upskill on cloud expertise.
+Harmonix on AWS was a reference implementation for an enterprise-grade, fully integrated internal developer platform that improved the workflow for application developers, with a secure and scalable experience for non-cloud developers.

-Harmonix on AWS is built on a Cloud Native Computing Foundation (CNCF) project, [Backstage](https://backstage.io/), which is an open platform for building developer portals.
+Harmonix on AWS was built on a Cloud Native Computing Foundation (CNCF) project, [Backstage](https://backstage.io/), which is an open platform for building developer portals.
 The Backstage platform itself has been adopted by over 900 companies as their primary developer portal in the past 3 years and has over 100 plugins available for its end users.
-Harmonix on AWS takes Backstage to the next level by seamlessly integrating it with AWS and packaging it together for enterprise use.
+Harmonix on AWS took Backstage to the next level by seamlessly integrating it with AWS and packaging it together for enterprise use.

 ## Why did we build Harmonix on AWS?